 - Giving your child a fixed allowance from a young age will encourage him to learn the value of money.
 He learns to budget and buys only what the cash he has on hand will allow him to.

 - Pocket money can teach your child how to save.
 This can be done by giving your child his allowance in smaller denominations so he can save part of it as soon as he gets it.

 - It allows kids to make choices about what they want to spend their money on.

 - An allowance gives kids a certain sense of responsibility for budgeting their own money.

 Giving your child a school allowance teaches them valuable lessons regarding money management from a young age.
 Image Source: Stock

 How Much Pocket Money Is Good: What Parents Must Remember

 Having pointed out these benefits of school pocket money, it’s still important to keep the following points in mind when you decide to give your child an allowance.

-We hope you found this article useful.
 How much school pocket money do you give your child?
 And what advice do you have about allocating pocket money to children?
 Do share your opinion with us by leaving a comment.

 Also!
 We are currently running a giveaway on 6 months’ worth of diapers for 10 lucky winners!
 Don’t miss out on saving money!